actiquest-dev/actiquest.github.io/knowledgecache/knowledgecache.md

 ### Overview

-As the demand for more private, efficient, and customizable AI grows, the market has responded with a variety of solutions—from centralized APIs to retrieval-augmented generation (RAG) systems and lightweight finetuning frameworks.
+As the demand for more private, efficient, and customizable AI grows, the market has responded with a variety of solutions-from centralized APIs to retrieval-augmented generation (RAG) systems and lightweight finetuning frameworks.
 However, most approaches either depend on constant cloud interaction, lack persistence, or do not offer real-time reasoning improvements for on-device LLMs.

 **Membria** introduces a new paradigm: Cache-Augmented Generation (CAG), combining structured, validated memory (KCG), real-time distillation (DoD Agents), and edge-native inference.
 This comparative table benchmarks Membria against seven of the most prominent systems currently in the market.